 The Boxed Text content block provides several options for adding content, like images and links, to your campaign.
 You can also use Boxed Text blocks to wrap text around an image, set different background colors behind your text in each Boxed Text block, and more.

-For the same style choices, but without the background-style options, use a Text block.
+- For the same style choices, but without the background-style options, use a Text content block.

 Insert the Boxed Text Block